The Far Eastern Fells

 The Far Eastern Fells – 50th Anniversary Edition paperback

-The dust jackets were almost identical to the originals, so they were scrapped and replaced with photographed jackets.
-In January 2009, a cloth-bound ten-guide box set based on the 50th Anniversary Editions was published.
+The dust jackets, nearly indistinguishable from the originals, were discarded and substituted with photographed jackets.
+Subsequently, in January 2009, a cloth-bound ten-guide box set modelled after the 50th Anniversary Editions was introduced.

 The Far Eastern Fells – Second Edition (the first printing did not feature red lettering on the case)